“Liberty Bell,” Wikipedia.

 (The bronze alloy of copper and tin used in a bell is a difficult compromise between being hard enough to produce a good tone, but not so hard that it will be brittle.
 Increasing the tin content hardens the bronze.
 Back then, bell casting involved much trial-and-error.)

 If Pass and Stow had any idea the bell would become so important, they would have been more precise.
-I suspect their attitude was to try anything since they were working with scrap and there was nothing to lose.
-With this series of mistakes, no wonder many recommended throwing it all out and starting fresh.
+I suspect their attitude was to try anything since they were working with scrap.
+Many recommended throwing it all out and starting fresh.

 If I were an official of Whitechapel today, I would not mention the Liberty Bell, especially not to our Fred, a Philadelphia resident.